 Our mission at Trillium Health Resources is to transform lives and build community well-being through partnerships and proven solutions.
 A true partnership must allow for open communication and transparency.
 While Trillium prides ourselves on our relationships and personal connections around our region, we know we must do more to demand equity and integrity.

-We envision equitable opportunities for everyone, and are committed to the ongoing support to do what we can to help create a more hopeful future.
+We envision equitable opportunities for everyone and are committed to ongoing support to do what we can to help create a more hopeful future.
 We are transforming through our hiring practices, continuing ways to improve racial disparities through population health initiatives, and ensuring we have a provider network reflective of the people we serve while supporting racial equality.

 Action items from our Anti-Racism Work Plan

 - Collaborating with Historically Black Colleges and Universities (HBCU) to reach a more diversified applicant pool for our open positions.

 - Providing ongoing opportunities for awareness and training to internal staff.